↓

 Grandma’s Secrets.

-By Geraldine Lee.
 My grandmother bet on the horses.
 The evidence was discovered when her failing health and memory dictated a move into full-time care and family members were shocked to find not sheets and towels in the linen cupboard but thousands of betting slips.
 This sensible good-natured woman gambled?
 How to explain it?
 Mid-life crisis?
 How did anyone not know?
 I can explain my ignorance, having never opened her linen cupboard.
-Mamie – the nickname she preferred – was … Continue reading
+Mamie – the nickname she preferred – was born at a … Continue reading

 Edith Matilda and her sisters